Ted Strickland

+A native of Lucasville, Ohio, Strickland earned degrees from Asbury University, Asbury Theological Seminary, and the University of Kentucky.
+He worked as a psychologist and United Methodist Church minister before being elected to the House of Representatives in 1992.
+After narrowly losing re-election in the 1994 Republican Revolution, he regained his seat in 1996.
+In the 2006 Ohio gubernatorial election, Strickland defeated Ohio secretary of state Ken Blackwell in a landslide, receiving 60 percent of the vote.
-In the 2006 gubernatorial election, Strickland was elected to succeed term-limited Republican incumbent Bob Taft, receiving 60% of the vote and defeating Ohio secretary of state Ken Blackwell.
-He was narrowly defeated for re-election in the 2010 gubernatorial election by former U.S. representative John Kasich.

-In April 2014, Strickland became president of the Center for American Progress Action Fund, a progressive public policy research and advocacy organization.
-Strickland left that position in February 2015, and subsequently announced his intention to run for the United States Senate against incumbent Rob Portman.
-He went on to lose by 20 points.
+Strickland's governorship was largely defined by the economic challenges of the Great Recession.
+He was narrowly defeated for re-election in the 2010 Ohio gubernatorial election by former U.S. representative John Kasich.
+After leaving office, Strickland served as president of the Center for American Progress Action Fund, a progressive public policy research and advocacy organization.
+He was the Democratic nominee in the 2016 United States Senate election in Ohio, but lost to incumbent Senator Rob Portman by 20 percentage points.

-Early life
+Early life and education

-Strickland was born in Lucasville, Ohio, the son of Carrie (Carver) and Charles Orville Strickland.
+Strickland was born on August 4, 1941, in Lucasville, Ohio, the son of Carrie (Carver) and Charles Orville Strickland.
 He was one of nine children.
 A 1959 graduate of Northwest High School, Strickland went on to be the first member of his family to attend college.
 Strickland received a Bachelor of Arts degree in history with a minor in psychology from Asbury College in 1963.
-In 1966, he received a Master of Arts degree in guidance counseling from the University of Kentucky and a Master of Divinity (M.Div.) from the Asbury Theological Seminary in 1967.
+In 1966, he received a Master of Arts degree in guidance counseling from the University of Kentucky and a Master of Divinity from the Asbury Theological Seminary in 1967.
 He then returned to the University of Kentucky to earn his Ph.D. in counseling psychology in 1980.

 He is married to Frances Strickland, an educational psychologist.
 Strickland worked as a counseling psychologist at the Southern Ohio Correctional Facility in Lucasville.
 He was an administrator at a Methodist children's home and was a professor of psychology at Shawnee State University.
 Strickland is an ordained minister in the United Methodist Church.
 He was a minister at a Methodist church in Portsmouth, Ohio.